 \section{Conclusion}

 This article introduces a novel regularity concept for discrete topology optimization of radiating structures.
 The regularity parameters mitigate known manufacturing issues, such as isolated islands, point connections, or checkerboard problems.
 The discretized optimization region is expressed as a graph, which leads to a faster evaluation of graph-based sparse matrices.
-These matrices can be used to constrain structural artifacts during optimization.
-The evaluation of shape parameters is computationally cheap and easy to incorporate into arbitrary discrete optimization schemes.
-The examples demonstrate the trade-offs arising from the inclusion of shape parameters into the optimization.
-It is observed that easier-to-manufacture designs suffer from lower physical performance.
+These matrices can be used to constrain structural artifacts during the optimization process.
+The evaluation of regularity parameters is computationally cheap and easy to incorporate into arbitrary discrete optimization schemes.
+The examples illustrate the trade-offs that arise from incorporating regularity parameters into the optimization.
+It is observed that easier-to-manufacture designs tend to exhibit lower physical performance.

-The presented approach can be adopted to introduce additional graph-based parameters to assist with antenna inverse design with prescribed structural or topological features.
-For example, the detection of loops, finding the longest current path on the structure or minimizing the electrical size.
+The presented approach can be adapted to introduce additional graph-based parameters that assist with inverse antenna design, incorporating prescribed structural or topological features.
+For example, detecting loops, finding the longest current path within the structure, or minimizing electrical size.
 The theory can also be expanded for three-dimensional discretization elements.

 \appendices